keboola/developers-docs/integrate/storage/api/configurations.md

 ---
-title: Component configurations Tutorial
+title: Component Configurations Tutorial
 permalink: /integrate/storage/api/configurations/
 ---

 * TOC
 {:toc}

-When working with [component configurations API](http://docs.keboola.apiary.io/#reference/component-configurations), you usually need to know a `componentId`.
+When working with the [component configurations API](http://docs.keboola.apiary.io/#reference/component-configurations), you usually need to know a `componentId`.
 You can get a list of all available components with the [API index call](http://docs.keboola.apiary.io/#reference/miscellaneous/api-index/get).
-This API call is one of the few that does not require Storage API token:
+This API call is one of the few that do not require a Storage API token

 {% highlight bash %}
 curl https://connection.keboola.com/v2/storage
 {% endhighlight %}

-Which will give you something like:
+Which will give you something like

 {% highlight json %}
 {